Originally published 5779

 The Kohanim (priests) may not drink wine either before or when performing the Temple service.
 On a most basic level, this was to ensure the sanctity and appropriateness of Kohanic behavior.
 In addition, the Kohanim were often consulted on matters of Jewish law and therefore, had to possess the clarity of mind to rule on complex issues.
 But why was Aharon given these instructions now?
 This could have been communicated at the beginning of the Mishkan’s inauguration.
 Yet, God chose to communicate this to Aharon in the aftermath of the loss of his sons.
 Why?

 The commentaries offer many different approaches.
 I would like to share with you an incredible insight by the Ben Ish Chai (Chacham Yosef Chaim, Chief Rabbi of Baghdad, 1835-1909).

 “… For the Temple and wine are two opposites.
 The Temple itself has the ability to fill the heart of a person with incredible joy … however, wine was created to comfort mourners or those who have suffered misfortune, as the verse states, ‘give wine to the embittered soul.’
 Therefore, when one comes to the Temple which is the source of all joy, why would he need to drink wine?”

 Wine has its place.
 There is no Jewish life-cycle event which doesn’t include wine.
-In just a few weeks we will demonstrate our freedom by drinking 4 cups of wine at the Seder.
+We just demonstrated our freedom by drinking 4 cups of wine at the Seder.
 Wine can help you feel happy – but it can’t make you happy.
 True happiness comes from within.
 True happiness is the result of living a meaningful life filled with connection to God and the Jewish people.
-Real simcha is the result of knowing that we are each making a difference and our livesare purposeful.
-Genuine joy comes from knowing that we are striving to become the best version of ourselves.
+Real simcha is the result of knowing that I am making a difference, and my life is purposeful.
+Genuine joy comes from knowing that I am striving to become the best version of me.
 The wine can help at times, but true joy can only be found in the Temple.